-The revamped card now is a top choice among balance transfer credit cards.
+The revamped card is now Bankrate’s top choice among balance transfer credit cards.
 It carries an introductory 0% percent APR for 15 billing cycles on purchases and balance transfers made within 60 days.
 Make a transfer during that time and you’ll pay no balance transfer fee.
 That could save consumers hundreds of dollars over other balance transfer credit cards.

 The key to BankAmericard’s appeal is its one-two punch of a lengthy interest-free introductory period and the fee-free transfer from another card.
-The card now offers the same introductory balance transfer terms as Chase Slate, long considered a top choice among balance transfer cards.
+The card now offers similar introductory balance transfer terms as Chase Slate, long considered a top choice among balance transfer cards.

 Transferring high-interest debt without having to pay a fee — typically 3% to 5% — could help cut debt balances significantly.
-If you transfer a $10,000 balance to the BankAmericard, you have 15 billing cycles to pay it down — for free.
-But if you choose a card that charges a 3% balance transfer fee, you’re adding another $300 to your debt — even if that card gives you longer to pay off the balance at 0%.
+If you transfer a $10,000 balance to the BankAmericard, you have 15 billing cycles to pay it down — for free, as long you make the transfer within the first 60 days of opening the account.
+After that, it’s a minimum of $10 or 3%, whichever is greater, If you choose a card that charges a 3% balance transfer fee without that 60 day grace period, you’re adding another $300 to your debt — even if that card gives you longer to pay off the balance at 0%.